 Suntory Group provides health examinations that include detailed medical tests in excess of legal requirements.
 Employees aged 40 and older are required to take a day-long, full physical examination in addition to the regular annual check-up (the cost of items designated by the company is borne by the company).
-Cancer screenings are also a requirement based on age with 90% of employees undergoing examinations for gastric cancer, colon cancer, and lung cancer as well as 65% to 70% of employees being screened for breast and cervical cancer.
+Cancer screenings are also a requirement based on age with 90% of employees undergoing examinations for gastric cancer, colon cancer, lung cancer, and breast cancer as well as more than 85% of employees being screened for cervical cancer.
 Industrial doctor checks the result of every employee's health examinations and holds interviews and guidance for those need attention.
 In addition, we support employees to maintain and improve their health through building a system of health consultation such as nurse staff visiting offices to hold health consultation and counseling by clinical psychotherapist.